Managing System Roles

 -

-Set the system role's permissions and access scope.
+Set the permissions and access range of the system role.

 -